Understanding real estate due diligence: 10 key components

 9. Certifications

-When performing real estate due diligence, it is essential to prioritise various certifications and documents that validate compliance, safety, and legality.
+When performing due diligence, it is essential to prioritise various certifications and documents that validate compliance, safety, and legality.
 These certifications play a crucial role in assessing the property's condition and its adherence to regulatory requirements.
 Some of the vital certifications include the Electrical Installation Condition Report (EICR), Gas Safety Certificate, Energy Performance Certificate (EPC), Portable Appliance Testing (PAT), HMO Licence (if applicable), Lawful Development Certificate, and planning consents for alterations or extensions.
 By meticulously examining and obtaining these certifications, investors can mitigate risks, ensure property safety, and make informed decisions that align with legal and safety standards during the due diligence process.

 10. Acquisition Procedure